-1.2 56F8357 Description
+1.2 Device Description

-The 56F8357 is a member of the 56800E core-based family of hybrid controllers.
-It combines, on a single chip, the processing power of a DSP and the functionality of a microcontroller with a flexible set of peripherals to create an extremely cost-effective solution.
-Because of its low cost, configuration flexibility, and compact program code, the 56F8357 is well-suited for many applications.
-The 56F8357 includes many peripherals that are especially useful for motion control, smart appliances, steppers, encoders, tachometers, limit switches, power supply and control, automotive control, engine management, noise suppression, remote utility metering, industrial control for power, lighting, and automation applications.
+The 56F8357 and 56F8157 are members of the 56800E core-based family of hybrid controllers.
+Each combines, on a single chip, the processing power of a Digital Signal Processor (DSP) and the functionality of a microcontroller with a flexible set of peripherals to create an extremely cost-effective solution.
+Because of its low cost, configuration flexibility, and compact program code, the 56F8357 and 56F8157 are well-suited for many applications.
+The device includes many peripherals that are especially useful for motion control, smart appliances, steppers, encoders, tachometers, limit switches, power supply and control, automotive control (56F8357 only), engine management, noise suppression, remote utility metering, industrial control for power, lighting, and automation applications.